webber3242/PinWin/README.md

-# PinWin
+# PinWin Features:

-A lightweight AutoHotkey script to pin/unpin windows on top with a middle-click on the title bar.
-Features a system tray menu listing up to 30 visible windows, with pinned windows checked.
-Toggle pinning via tray menu or middle-click.
-Requires pin.ico in the script's folder.
+ - Lightweight script to set window(s) to display on top always by  simple middle-click on window's title bar.
+ - System tray menu displays list of current windows with a checkmark besides pinned windows (yes, you are able to left click any of the windows to change status too).
+ - Displays quick notification upon changing pin status.

+# Requirements
+.Ahk Requires pin.ico in the script's folder.
+Executable doesn't.

+# How to Use
+- Run PinWin.ahk or PinWin.exe
+- Middle click unpinned application to pin window to top.
+Middle clicked pinned application to unpin window to top.
+- Right click tray icon for list
+-

+# Support

+paypal.me:

+cashapp:

+cheerios lads.